bbanting/budgettool/README.md

   - Entry is tied to EntryList through global variable
   - EntryList is tied to Config through global variable
   - Can I make this better?
+- Might be worth creating a common way to parse arguments that all commands can use
+  - All command functions annotated with their keyword names
+  - as well as argument sets (branches)
+  - each argument has a validator, either standard or custom, and a name
+  - a validator takes one argument and returns a value or raises an error
+  - functions continue on the first branch to match
+    - contain dict with arguments for that branch
+    - irrelevant args are either removed or stored in 'args' key